gumroad/shortest/README.md

 ### Examples

-You can find example tests in `examples/` directory.
+You can find example tests in the `examples` directory.
-To run examples, you can use `pnpm shortest examples/github`

-And you're done!

 ### GitHub 2FA login setup